stardist/stardist-docs/docs/faq.md

 #### Do you support or recommend "transfer learning"?

 While [transfer learning](https://en.wikipedia.org/wiki/Transfer_learning) is promising in case of limited annotated training data, we currently do not support it because we haven't investigated how and when to use it.
-(However, it is possible with the current code, but simply not documented.)
+(However, it is possible with the current code, but simply not documented, see this [forum thread](https://forum.image.sc/t/how-to-continue-training/73482).)

-Furthermore, we have made the observation that training (from scratch) using a combination of a small custom dataset together with an existing bigger (and somewhat similar) dataset can lead to better results than just training with the custom data.
+Furthermore, we have made the observation that training (from scratch) using a combination of a small custom dataset together with an existing bigger (and somewhat similar) dataset can also lead to better results than just training with the custom data.

 ## Postprocessing/quantification

 #### Is it possible to "refine" the shape of the predicted objects (e.g. for not fully star-convex objects)?

 It is possible, but not supported in our software at the moment.
-We are looking into this but can't promise if and when a solution will be available.
 However, some people have already used StarDist to generate high-quality *seeds* and then used other seed-based methods (e.g. watershed) to obtain instance segmentations that are not restricted to star-convex object shapes.

+We also used an experimental 2D shape refinement approach when we participated in the [CoNIC 2022 challenge](https://conic-challenge.grand-challenge.org).
+The approach is documented in the paper [*Nuclei Instance Segmentation and Classification in Histopathology Images with Stardist*](https://arxiv.org/abs/2203.02284) and also contains a link to the experimental code.

+We might have a production-ready solution in the future but can't promise if and when one will be available.

 #### How do I evaluate the quality of the predicted results of a model?